 Spend your Sunday in San Telmo

 Sundays are the best day to visit San Telmo, because while San Telmo Market is open every day, Plaza Dorrego Flea Market is open on Sundays only.
 You’ll see tango dancers, performing artists and an array of antiques as well as great food.
 This is one of Buenos Aires must dos.
+I did this tour, and would recommend it so you know what to look out for!

 Try empanadas

-Empanadas are the go-to food item in Argentina.
+Empanadas are a go-to food item in Argentina.
 We eat empanadas all the time: with friends, at home, as an appetizer for asado, etc. Because of that, you gotta try them!
 Empanadas are generally good everywhere but if you want to ensure you are trying a really good one try La Cocina, La Morada or De Rosa.

 Marvel at the Teatro Colón